getgrav/grav-learn/pages/17/08.advanced/09.grav-development/doc.md

 6. [Create a release](https://help.github.com/articles/creating-releases) for your finished plugin/theme.
 The Grav repository system requires a release and will not find your plugin/theme unless there is a release that contains all of the above.
 7. [Add an issue to the Grav issues tracker](https://github.com/getgrav/grav/issues/new?title=[add-resource]%20New%20Plugin/Theme&body=I%20would%20like%20to%20add%20my%20new%20plugin/theme%20to%20the%20Grav%20Repository.%0AHere%20are%20the%20project%20details:%20**user/repository**) with details about your plugin, and we will give it a quick test to ensure it functions, and then add it.
 Note that you don't have to do this if you're releasing a new version of plugin or theme that's already in the repository.
 It will be picked up automatically.

+> [!WARNING]
-!
-Ensure your **naming for each tag is consistent**.
+> Ensure your **naming for each tag is consistent**.
 GPM uses this information to determine if your plugin/theme is newer than the last.
 We recommend using [Semantic Version Numbers](http://semver.org/) for tags.
 E.g. `1.2.4`.
 Consistency for all tags is paramount!

 ## ChangeLog Format